Traverse map

 MSL AN

 Additional layers are available for some missions.
-The Curiosity map shows science targets when zoomed in closely.
+The Spirit, Opportunity, and Curiosity maps show science targets when zoomed in closely.
 Click on the Select target button (see image below) and then click on a target to popup a link for full details.
 The Mars 2020 map has a layer showing locations of sample collection.
 Individual targets and samples can be selected for further information and links.

 Changing the map appearance